Coordinated Access

 scorecards & tools workbook 4.0

 The Coordinated Access Scorecard is part of the Scorecards & Tools Workbook (a Google Worksheet).
 This is a view only version – you can make a copy to use for your community.
 If your community is connected to Built for Zero, you can find your Scorecards and Tools Workbook in your Change Package.
-The first tab of the Workbook provides an overview of all the tools included in Workbook, including the Coordinated Access Scorecard.
+The first tab of the Workbook provides an overview of all the tools, including the Coordinated Access Scorecard.
 Record your answers in the Coordinated Access Scorecard tab to receive your score for Foundations and for Sustain and Continuous Improvement.
 Use the notes section to explain your answer and identify your next steps.
 Remember, your score is for improvement, not judgement!

 Each question in the Coordinated Access Scorecard has links to the appropriate supporting information in the Coordinated Access Scorecard Guide.
 Review the CA Scorecard with your community – document your progress and plan your next steps.
 Here are some ideas for Scorecard Group Exercises.